jemercie/ft_nm/notions.md

-options cool:
-    -A
-    -n (display in sorted order)
-    -g only external symbols (uppercase)
-    -S display size

-#### _"You have to work with ELF binaries.
-You have to handle x86_32, x64, object files, .so"_

 **ELF** _(Executable Linkable Format)_ is a common standard file format for executable files, object code, shared libraries, and core dumps.

 ## ELF header